Twedoo/volcator/readme.md

 ## Usage

-From Laravel scratch project install default migration table of Laravel and Stone (**Should add DB connection in .env and launch commands**):
+From Laravel scratch project install default migration table of Laravel and Volcator (**Should add DB connection in .env and launch commands**):